We believe that dashboards are limiting the potential of what businesses achieve with data and analytics.

 The idea of a dashboard always sounds and looks appealing, and of course they capture managements attention, so we run headlong into building them without asking if there is a better way to achieve the business outcome.

 Once deployed however, dashboards rarely have genuine impact on the business or lead to any real behaviour change.
 The dashboards we see in the wild are infrequently consumed and only by a small group of managers who are thinking strategically and not operationally.
-If they even still login, it will be very rarely that they make any changes off the back of them.
+If these executives even still login, it will be very rarely that they make any changes or decisions off the back of them.

 Rather than investing days into building yet-another-dashboard, data teams could spend their time on higher impact activities such as using data to automate processes, to optimise or personalise the user experience, or to inform employees of their next best action.
 These would all likely to more lead to increased revenue and customer satisfaction than yet another high level dashboard.